H4RP3RK/milestone3_rcn/README.md

 - How do I timestamp contact? - default=datetime.utcnow
 App.py
 x set up environ to protect password before pushing
+- Can the members.queries.find_one be simplified so it's not duplicated
 - Can one @app.route send to two tables?
 Want to send to query and contact?

 ## Mandatory Requirements